ibm-cloud-docs/hs-crypto/index.md

 # Getting started with {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}}
 {: #get-started}

 {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} ({{site.data.keyword.hscrypto}} for short) is a dedicated key management service and [hardware security module (HSM)](#x6704988){: term}.
-With this service, you can take control of your cloud [data encryption keys](#x4791827){: term} and cloud hardware security modules. {{site.data.keyword.hscrypto}} is also the only service in the industry that is built on FIPS 140-2 Level 4-certified hardware.
+This service allows you to take the ownership of the cloud HSM to fully manage your encryption keys and to perform cryptographic operations. {{site.data.keyword.hscrypto}} is also the only service in the cloud industry that is built on FIPS 140-2 Level 4-certified hardware.
 {:shortdesc}

 {{site.data.keyword.hscrypto}} integrates with {{site.data.keyword.keymanagementservicefull_notm}} API to generate and encrypt keys.
-The Keep Your Own Key (KYOK) function is also enabled by {{site.data.keyword.hscrypto}} to provide access to cryptographic hardware that is FIPS 140-2 Level 4 certified technology, the highest level attainable of security.
+The Keep Your Own Key (KYOK) function is also enabled by {{site.data.keyword.hscrypto}} to provide access to cryptographic hardware that is FIPS 140-2 Level 4 certified, the highest level attainable of security.

 {{site.data.keyword.hscrypto}} offers you network addressable HSMs.
 You can access the HSMs via [Enterprise PKCS#11 (EP11)](/docs/hs-crypto?topic=hs-crypto-HSM-overview) application programming interface (API). <!-- You can access {{site.data.keyword.hscrypto}} via an Advanced Cryptography Service Provider (ACSP) client, which communicates with the ACSP server to enable you to access the backend cryptographic resources.-->  Applications can access {{site.data.keyword.hscrypto}} remotely by calling EP11 API through frameworks such as [gRPC](https://grpc.io/){: external}.

-For more information about {{site.data.keyword.hscrypto}}, see [{{site.data.keyword.hscrypto}} overview](/docs/hs-crypto?topic=hs-crypto-overview).
+To learn more about how {{site.data.keyword.hscrypto}} provides you with exclusive encryption key control and industry-leading cloud data protection, see [{{site.data.keyword.hscrypto}} overview](/docs/hs-crypto?topic=hs-crypto-overview).
 For more information about security requirements for cryptographic modules, see [the specification of the NIST for FIPS 140-2 Level](https://csrc.nist.gov/publications/detail/fips/140/2/final){: external}.

 <!-- {{site.data.keyword.hscrypto}} is the cryptography that {{site.data.keyword.blockchainfull_notm}} Platform is built with.
 It is also a member of the {{site.data.keyword.cloud_notm}} Hyper Protect Family, including [{{site.data.keyword.cloud_notm}} Hyper Protect DBaaS](https://cloud.ibm.com/docs/hypersecure-dbaas/index.html){: external}, {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}}, [{{site.data.keyword.cloud_notm}} Container Service](https://cloud.ibm.com/docs/containers/container_index.html){: external}, and [{{site.data.keyword.cloud_notm}} {{site.data.keyword.hsplatform}}](https://cloud.ibm.com/docs/hypersecure-platform/index.html){: external}. -->

-This tutorial guides you how to set up your service instance by managing your [master keys](#x2908413){: term}, and create and add existing cryptographic keys by using the {{site.data.keyword.hscrypto}} dashboard.
+This tutorial guides you how to set up your service instance by loading your [master keys](#x2908413){: term}, and create and add existing cryptographic keys by using the {{site.data.keyword.hscrypto}} dashboard.

 ## Step 1: Provision the service
 {: #provision-service}